-$100 Power of Attorney in Alabama
+Power of Attorney in Alabama

 Call us today at (205) 201-1789

-Power of Attorneys are basically legal documents individuals can execute to allow other people to make decisions for them on their behalf.
+Power of Attorneys in Alabama are basically legal documents individuals can execute to allow other people to make decisions for them on their behalf.
 When you assign someone as power of attorney, you are giving them the legal right to make decisions for you, which is a big deal.
 They are considered your “agent.”
 Your agent can be anyone you trust who is an adult and they do not have to be related to.
 Which power of attorney is right for you depends on your circumstances.
 You should consult with an experienced estate planning attorney to help you decide which power of attorney best suits your needs.

-Likewise, for a springing power of attorney to go into effect you have to be declared incapacitated by someone medically qualified to make that determination.
+Unlike a General Power of Attorney in Alabama, a springing power of attorney to go into effect you have to be declared incapacitated by someone medically qualified to make that determination.
 This is usually a physician, which may slow down the process if one or more of your physicians disagree on your level of incapacitation.
 Some people prefer the springing power of attorney because it does not allow the agent to have power of attorney over them until they are incapacitated.
 There is something to consider about this.
 If you are concerned that your agent would abuse their power of attorney responsibilities while you are lucid, what would they do when you are unable to monitor their actions or question their decisions?
 There are good reasons to use a springing power of attorney, but if you want to use it due to trust issues with the agent, perhaps you should consider appointing another person.

 The rules governing powers of attorney vary from state to state.
 In Alabama, the Uniform Power of Attorney Act of 2012 made significant changes to how powers of attorney are handled and interpreted in Alabama.
 Some of the most notable features of the new law are: 1) The Act applies to all powers of attorney executed on or after January 1, 2012.
 2) Unless expressly provided otherwise, all powers of attorney are durable and thus not terminated by the principal’s incapacity.
 3) A power of attorney is effective when signed, unless the power expressly indicates that it is springing.
 4) Notarization is not required to create a valid power of attorney.
 However, an acknowledged power of attorney is strongly encouraged because an acknowledged signature carried a presumption of genuineness.

-Powers of attorney can be revoked by you (the grantor) at any time by giving written notice to your agent and written notice to anywhere they were acting on your behalf.
+Powers of attorney in Alabama can be revoked by you (the grantor) at any time by giving written notice to your agent and written notice to anywhere they were acting on your behalf.
 For example, if they were signing checks and paying bills for you, you would want to send written notice to the bank that your agent’s power of attorney had been revoked.
 If the grantor does not revoke an agent’s power of attorney over them, the agent’s power of attorney over the grantor will end at the time of the grantor’s death.
 Whoever is to make decisions after that must make decisions on behalf of the grantor’s estate, so that person would be considered the estate’s personal representative aka executor and is a separately designated person.
-If you have any questions, our local Alabama attorney can give you a free phone consultation today.
+If you have any questions, our local Alabama attorney can give you a quick phone consultation today.

-Getting a Power of Attorney
+Getting a Power of Attorney in Alabama

 Our estate planning attorneys know Alabama-specific law governing powers of attorney, and which types are most suitable for your circumstances.
 Getting a power of attorney form from an online legal site may not adequately address your specific situation and could prevent your wishes from being carried out or delayed if there is a legal issue with the document.
 That is why it is best to go with an experienced Alabama attorney who keeps up with the local changes is easily available to answer your Alabama specific questions.